sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 Alright, let's obtain one EE and start using it - but where do you get them and which one to chose?

-For upstream EEs, you are probably going to choose the [AWX EE](https://quay.io/repository/ansible/awx-ee) which is meant to be used when running your code in
-[AWX](https://github.com/ansible/awx) (one of Red Hat's upstream projects that are part of the Ansible Automation Platform).
+For upstream EEs, you are probably going to choose either the [Ansible Creator EE](https://github.com/ansible/creator-ee), which is aimed towards Ansible content developers or the [AWX EE](https://quay.io/repository/ansible/awx-ee) which is meant to be used when running your code in [AWX](https://github.com/ansible/awx) (one of Red Hat's upstream projects that are part of the Ansible Automation Platform).

-In this blog post I am going to focus on using *Red Hat certified execution environments*.
+In this blog post I am going to focus on using Red Hat's certified EEs.

 Certified EEs come, at the time of this writing, in different variants: